-We may in the future face generic competition for sofpironium bromide, which could expose us to liability or adversely affect our business, financial condition, operating results, and prospects.
+We may in the future face generic competition for sofpironium bromide, which could expose us to litigation or adversely affect our business, financial condition, operating results, and prospects.

-Upon expiration of primary patent protection in 2031 in the United States for sofpironium bromide, and in the absence of receiving a pending composition of matter patent that would provide protection through 2040, we could lose a significant portion of then-existing sales of sofpironium bromide in a short period of time, which could expose us to liability and would adversely affect our business, financial condition, operating results, and prospects.
+Upon expiration of patent protection (including applicable extensions) in the United States (and any other countries where patent coverage exists) for sofpironium bromide, we could lose a significant portion of then-existing sales of sofpironium bromide in a short period of time from generic competition, which would reduce existing sales and could expose us to litigation, adversely affecting our business, financial condition, operating results, and prospects.

-We have in the past relied, and expect to continue to rely, on third-partyCROs and other third parties to conduct and oversee our sofpironium bromide clinical trials.
-If these third parties do not meet our requirements or otherwise conduct the trials as required, we may not be able to satisfy our contractual obligations or obtain regulatory approval for, or commercialize, sofpironium bromide.
+We have in the past relied, and expect to continue to rely, on third-party Clinical Research Organizations ("CROs"), and other third parties to conduct and oversee our sofpironium bromide clinical trials.
+If these third parties do not meet our requirements or otherwise conduct the trials as required or are unable to staff our trials, we may not be able to satisfy our contractual obligations or obtain regulatory approval for, or commercialize, sofpironium bromide.

 We have in the past relied, and expect to continue to rely, on third-party CROs to conduct and oversee our sofpironium bromide clinical trials and other aspects of product development.
-We also rely on various medical institutions, clinical investigators and contract laboratories to conduct our trials in accordance with our clinical protocols and all applicable regulatory requirements, including the FDA's regulations and good clinical practice, or GCP, requirements, which are an international standard meant to protect the rights and health of patients and to define the roles of clinical trial sponsors, administrators and monitors, and state regulations governing the handling, storage, security and recordkeeping for drug and biologic products.
+We also rely on various medical institutions, clinical investigators and contract laboratories to conduct our trials in accordance with our clinical protocols and all applicable regulatory requirements, including the FDA's regulations and good clinical practice ("GCP") requirements, which are an international standard meant to protect the rights and health of patients and to define the roles of clinical trial sponsors, administrators and monitors, and state regulations governing the handling, storage, security and recordkeeping for drug and biologic products.
 These CROs and other third parties play a significant role in the conduct of these trials and the subsequent collection and analysis of data from the clinical trials.
 We rely heavily on these parties for the execution of our clinical trials and preclinical studies, and control only certain aspects of their activities.
-We and our CROs and other third-party contractors are required to comply with GCP and good laboratory practice, or GLP, requirements, which are regulations and guidelines enforced by the FDA and comparable foreign regulatory authorities for sofpironium bromide.
+We and our CROs and other third-party contractors are required to comply with GCP and good laboratory practice ("GLP") requirements, which are regulations and guidelines enforced by the FDA and comparable foreign regulatory authorities for sofpironium bromide.
 Regulatory authorities enforce these GCP and GLP requirements through periodic inspections of trial sponsors, principal investigators, and trial sites.
-If we or any of these third parties fail to comply with applicable GCP and GLP requirements, or reveal noncompliance from an audit or inspection, the clinical data generated in our clinical trials may be deemed unreliable and the FDA or other regulatory authorities may require us to perform additional clinical trials before approving our or our partners' marketing applications.
-We cannot assure that upon inspection by a given regulatory authority, such regulatory authority will determine that any of our clinical trials comply with applicable GCP and GLP
+If we or any of these third parties fail to comply with applicable GCP and GLP requirements, or reveal noncompliance from an audit or inspection, the clinical trials comply with applicable and the FDA or other regulatory authorities may regulatory authority, such regulatory authority will determine that any of our or our partners' marketing applicable GCP and GLP requirements.
+In addition, our clinical trials generally must be conducted with product produced under cGMP regulators.
+Our failure to comply with these regulations and policies may require us to extend or repeat clinical trials, which would delay the regulatory approval process.